raquo/Laminar/website/docs/resources.md

 Warning: Using `ModuleKind.ESModule` (e.g when using Vite or Snowpack) results in bigger JS bundle sizes than usual because Scala.js is unable to use gcc in this case.
 [Scala.js #3893](https://github.com/scala-js/scala-js/issues/3893)

+* [keynmol/scalajs-tauri-example](https://github.com/keynmol/scalajs-tauri-example) – Example of using Laminar with [Tauri](https://tauri.studio/) and Vite to build a Desktop application, similar to Electron

 ## Addons & Extensions